hoppersroppers/fundamentals/BuildaLinuxLab/5-UpdatingLinuxandPackages.md

+# Updating Linux and Packages

+<iframe allowfullscreen height="360" src="https://www.youtube.com/embed/iPwi-aTnlls?wmode=opaque" width="640"></iframe>Just
-Just like on any operating system, one of the first things you should do after installing Ubuntu is to make sure all the software is updated.
+like on any operating system, one of the first things you should do after installing Ubuntu is to make sure all the software is updated.
 This minimizes the number of bugs we encounter, as well as helps to patch our computer against vulnerabilities.
 Make sure to update your